 If you want to make selective exposure adjustments to just certain parts of the photo, you can use either the Brush tool or the Selective tool in Snapseed.

-To learn more about adjusting exposure in Snapseed, check out our in-depth Snapseed editing tutorial for beginners.
+To learn more about adjusting exposure in Snapseed, check out our in-depth Snapseed app tutorial.

 7. How do I create a silhouette photo?